(click to jump to relevant section)

 Philip is immensely proud when he reads in a review that a book of his contains laugh-out-loud moments.
 He enjoys a quality sitcom, and his favourite classic novels are rich in comedy – Don Quixote, Great Expectations, La Peste, 100 Years of Solitude and others.
 He laments the tendency to tone down or omit the comedy when staging a dramatization.

 Crowdfunding is becoming an increasingly popular way for authors to bring their books to life, but it’s not for everyone.
 Philip crowdfunded his third novel A Love of Two Halves, with Unbound.
 It’s the first time he has taken this route so can talk about the positives and the pitfalls.

 The nature of masculinity and why men find it hard to express emotion

 Men often feel exposed and vulnerable when talking about their emotions.
 They’re encouraged to do so but can come across as unsexy when they do.
 It’s a challenge for the modern male to be ‘just sensitive enough’.

 Some people dream of spending their days being paid to write best-selling novels.
 Are the images they hold in mind accurate?
 How easy is it for a writer to divide their time between their own works of fiction and the copy that pays the bills?
 What does deadline dread feel like?
 Philip speaks candidly about his journalism, ghostwriting and his own journey to publication.

-Having recently returned to Yorkshire, Philip can offer insights into returning ‘home’ and moving to a city (Leeds) which has experienced significant changes since he first moved away.
+Having recently returned to Yorkshire, Philip can offer insights into returning ‘home’ and moving back to Yorkshire in 2018, which has experienced significant changes since he first moved away.
 He can talk about the steps he is taking to meet people, creating work opportunities and finding his new favourite local.